hboetes/theblackguardscontrol/README.md

 ## What you might want to change:
 These are the lists I currently use, 4 reputable sources:
  - The spamhaus drop lists: https://www.spamhaus.org/drop/
  - A blacklist dropping all traffic from China.
-For each legitimate visit to my server I get a 1000 illegal ones, enough it enough
+For each legitimate visit to my server I get a 1000 illegal ones, enough is enough.
  - tor exit nodes, they are always trying to bruteforce my ssh-server.

 ```